mjambon/vanity/README.md

 $ vanity < glossary.yml > glossary.html
 error: definition for term 'French fries' uses undefined term: 'potato'.
 ```

+Implementation
+--

+`vanity` is implemented as a command-line program that
+reads a dictionary in source form, checks its validity, and produces a
+readable document.

+The input is a list of term definitions.
+The yaml syntax was chosen as
+it accommodates text better than json and is more readable than
+XML.
+Structured data such as lists of synonyms can easily be added
+without extending the syntax.
+The only originality is in the markup
+language used in the body of the definitions, which uses its own
+conventions to link terms to their definition.

+The Go language was chosen for this implementation as it's relatively
+friendly to external contributors, and it was a good opportunity for
+me author to learn it.
+The ability to distribute binaries with no
+runtime dependencies and for various platforms is also a big plus.

 Ideas for future contributions
 --